mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Identify the leaf L for the new member: if there are empty leaves in the tree, L is the leftmost empty leaf.
-Otherwise, the tree is extended to the right and L is the new leaf.
+Otherwise, the tree is extended to the right by one leaf node and L is the new leaf.

 * For each non-blank intermediate node along the path from the leaf L to the root, add L's leaf index to the `unmerged_leaves` list for the node.